AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data migration and synchronization/Migrate data between ApsaraDB for MongoDB instances/Migrate data between ApsaraDB for MongoDB instances across regions.md

 **Note:** Data in the admin and local databases cannot be migrated.

     -   A migration object can be a database, collection, or function.
     -   By default, the name of an object remains unchanged after migration.
 If you want a different object name after migration, use the object name mapping feature provided by DTS.
-For more information, see[Object name mapping](https://www.alibabacloud.com/help/zh/doc-detail/26628.htm). |
+For more information, see [Object name mapping](https://www.alibabacloud.com/help/zh/doc-detail/26628.htm). |

 8. In the lower-right corner of the page, click **Precheck**.